 A crate is not a magical solution to common canine behavior.
 If used incorrectly, a dog can feel trapped and frustrated.
 And for some dogs, crates will not be an option.

 - Don't leave your dog in the crate too long.
-A dog that’s crated all day and night doesn't get enough exercise or human interaction and can become depressed or anxious.
-You may have to change your schedule, hire a pet sitter or take your dog to a daycare facility to reduce the amount of time they spend in their crate each day.
+A dog who’s crated all day and night doesn't get enough exercise or human interaction and can become depressed or anxious.
+You may have to change your schedule, hire a pet sitter or take your dog to a daycare facility to reduce the amount of time they spend in the crate each day.
 Also, crates are not the only tool available.
 If you’re trying to prevent a puppy from chewing on things or having an accident at night, you can use a tether in your bedroom so they’re free to move about in a small space but can’t wander off while you’re asleep.

 - Puppies under 6 months of age shouldn't stay in a crate for more than three or four hours at a time.
-They can't control their bladders and bowels for that long.
+They can't control their bladders or bowels for that long.
 The same goes for adult dogs being housetrained.
-Physically, an older dog can hold it, but they don’t know they’re supposed to.

-A crate may be your dog’s den, but just as you would not spend your entire life in one room of your home, your dog should not spend most of their time in their crate.
+- A crate may be your dog’s den, but just as you would not spend your entire life in one room of your home, your dog should not spend most of their time in a crate.

 Can you imagine your dog spending years in a cage?
 Help us stop puppy mills.